 Venture into the wilds of Tanzania on a family safari and encounter a mind-boggling array of wildlife.
 Here, humans are but tiny dots on a sweeping savannah, surrounded by zebras and wildebeest, lions and cheetahs, elephants and rhinos, and hundreds of colorful bird species.
 Settle into a remote camp in a part of the eastern Serengeti known for its vast numbers of giraffes and elands.
 Get to know local Maasai people, who welcome us into their homes and schools and share their vibrant traditions.
-With the help of our trip leader and local rangers, learn to identify tracks and interpret animal behavior, and encounter an incredible array of wildlife on safari in the Serengeti and the Ngorongoro Crater.
+With the help of our trip leader and local rangers, learn to identify tracks and interpret animal behavior, and encounter an incredible diversity of wildlife on safari in the Serengeti and the Ngorongoro Crater.

 Experience the thrill of a wildlife safari during four days in the Serengeti and the Ngorongoro Crater, and discover lions, leopards, elephants, zebras, and colorful birds with local guides.

 Get immersed in Maasai culture on visits with warriors, artisans, and schoolchildren, and explore a traditional Maasai boma.

 Hike through the wilderness of a private nature reserve with our rangers for an optional night of authentic bush camping.

 Itinerary - 9 Days